TryGhost/migrate/README.md

 # Migrate

-A collection of tools for migrating to Ghost
+A collection of CLI tools for migrating to Ghost.

 ## Install

-Migrate is a set of command line tools, install them globally:
+Migrate is a set of command line tools.
+Install them globally to run a migration from anywhere:

 `npm install --global @tryghost/migrate`